Middle name: Usage in English

-In the U.S., the middle name is often abbreviated to the middle initial (e.g. Mary Lee Bianchi becomes Mary L. Bianchi).
+In the United States, the middle name is often abbreviated to the middle initial (e.g. Mary Lee Bianchi becomes Mary L. Bianchi).
 This is usually standard for signatures or omitted entirely in everyday use (e.g. just Mary Bianchi).
 An individual may have more than one middle name, or none.
-In the United Kingdom, for comparison, she would usually be referred to as either Mary Bianchi, M. L. Bianchi or Mary Lee Bianchi, or she may choose Lee Bianchi, and informally there may be familiar shortenings.
+In the United Kingdom, for comparison, she would usually be referred to as either Mary Bianchi, M. L. Bianchi, or Mary Lee Bianchi, or she may choose Lee Bianchi, and informally there may be familiar shortenings.

 In countries that primarily speak English—such as Australia, Canada, Ireland, New Zealand, the United States, and the United Kingdom—the forename of a relative is sometimes used as one's middle name to honor familial heritage.
 Typical examples are a father named John William Smith whose son is named Thomas John Smith or a grandmother named Mary Grace Tilley whose granddaughter is named Ashley Mary Smith.
 In many cases in the United States, however, a person's middle name does not derive from relatives, but is used instead to honor close family friends or notable public figures.
 A rare case of an individual being given only an initial as a middle name, with the initial not explicitly standing for anything, was Harry S. Truman.
-(He once told reporters—apparently at odds with his own practice—that the S should thus not be followed by period.)
+(He once told reporters—apparently at odds with his own practice—that the S should thus not be followed by a period.)
 Other people with single-letter middle names include Robert B. Hollander Jr. and Mark M Davis.

 More than two given names are fairly common.
-In England, they are traditionally more common among the upper and middle classes.
+In Britain, they are traditionally more common among the upper and middle classes.